 - 11. A. Standards and practices should be derived from a security policy, which is the high-level guidance on the role of security within an organization.
 Security does not generally increase the bottom line of a company.
 Policies are not for providing specific directions, which would be the role of procedures. - 12.
 C. The Parkerian hexad takes the confidentiality, integrity, and availability of the CIA triad and adds utility, possession (or control), and authenticity. - 13.
 D. While system shutdown, service startup, and package installation may be events that are logged, they are generally logged by normal system logging.
 Auditing functions are different between Windows and Linux/Unix, but audit systems for both will generate logs when a user logs into a system. - 14.
 B. While an intrusion prevention system can generate alerts, so can an intrusion detection system.
 Both systems may also be able to log packets, as needed.
 A bogus message likely wouldn't result in a completed three-way handshake, and the handshake shouldn't be completed anyway.
 An intrusion prevention system can, however, block or reject network traffic, while an intrusion detection system can't. - 15.
 A. Runtime application self-protection is a plug-in used on an application server to prevent bad messages from impacting the application.
 A Java applet is an implementation of a Java program.
 An intrusion prevention system is used to detect and block potential intrusions.
-A web application firewall, however, makes decisions based on Application layer traffic and will either allow or block that traffic.
-This makes it an Application layer gateway. - 16.
+A web application firewall, however, makes decisions based on application layer traffic and will either allow or block that traffic.
+This makes it an application layer gateway. - 16.
 C. A packet filter would use layer 2/3/4 headers to make decisions.
-An HTTP REQUEST message is at the Application layer (layer 7).
+An HTTP REQUEST message is at the application layer (layer 7).
 Ethernet type isn't used to make decisions in a packet filter.
-SNMP OID is also an Application layer message.
+SNMP OID is also an application layer message.
 A packet filter would, though, use source or destination ports, potentially, to make decisions about allowing or blocking a packet. - 17.
 C. ElasticStack is an implementation of a security information event manager.
 Prewikka can be used along with an intrusion detection system as a dashboard.
 Snorby is an auxiliary program used with Snort.
 Snort is an intrusion detection program. - 18.
 D. A buffer overflow attack is used to execute attacker-supplied code by altering the return address in the stack.
-A man in the middle attack can be used to intercept and potentially alter a conversation between two systems.
+A man-in-the-middle attack can be used to intercept and potentially alter a conversation between two systems.
 A heap spraying attack sends a lot of data into the heap to overwrite what's there.
 A watering hole attack does not compromise integrity since its purpose is to introduce malware to a system.
 The malware might eventually compromise integrity, but the watering hole attack itself does not. - 19.
 B. A watering hole attack looks to compromise a system that visits a website.
 A phishing attack looks to gather information from victims, potentially by compromising the victim's system.
 A buffer overflow attack tries to introduce code provided by the attacker.
-A denial of service attack, however, has the intention of making a service unavailable for users. - 20.
-C. Installing multiple firewalls and intrusion detection systems and ensuring that policies are up to date are all elements of a defense in depth approach.
-Introducing a DevSecOps culture may be an attempt to reduce the number of vulnerabilities and also get them resolved more quickly.
-As such, it might be considered defense in breadth.
+A denial-of-service attack, however, has the intention of making a service unavailable for users. - 20.
+D. An endpoint detection and response solution can be used to provide host isolation to endpoints as well as remote evidence collection and malware detection.
+Some companies use EDR solutions to replace anti-malware software since it can do that as well as perform other functions.